saharama/saharama.github.io/essays/hello-frameworks.md

 <img class="ui medium right floated rounded image" src="../images/helloKitty-carWash.jpg">

 ## Hey Kitty, Kitty!
 As one of the assignments this past week, our task was rebuild a site of our choice, using Semantic UI.
 My choice was to replicate https://www.sanrio.com/.
-It turns out that the Hello Kitty website had the most "locked down" code that I have ever seen in source code for a webpage.
-It all began when I attempted to use image links and find colors used by the website.
+I have to be "San-real" with you—it turns out that the Hello Kitty website had the most "locked down" code that I have ever seen in source code for a webpage.
+It all began when I attempted to use image links and match colors used by the original website.
 The code was very compact and in a sense, obfuscated.
-Some of the references to images would be a weird link, or prompt for some "SHA authentication" when referencing the link in a browser.
+I had issues with referencing the same links that the Sanrio website used itself.
+To overcome this, I had to comb through Google Images to find similar images to link into my code.

 <img class="ui large centered rounded image" src="../images/helloKitty-copy.jpg">

+Overall, I was able to successfully replicate select sections of the webpage.
+Although I was not able to perfectly match everything using Semantic UI, I think that my copy looked reasonably close to the original Sanrio website.

 Link to Repo: <a href="https://github.com/saharama/sanrio-semantic-ui"><i class="large github icon"></i>sanrio-semantic-ui</a>